 On May 24, the Launch of ASEAN+3 Regional Economic Outlook 2017 was successfully held in Beijing.
-The conference was jointly sponsored by AMRO and IMI.
+The conference was jointly sponsored by AMRO and IMI and was chaired by Deputy Director of IMI Dr. Xiang Songzuo.
 Experts attending the conference include Wei Benhua, former Deputy Administrator-in-Bureau of SAFE and AMRO's first Director; Li Hongxia, Deputy Director of the Department of International Economic Relations of the Ministry of China; Dr. Khor Hoe Ee, AMRO's Chief Economist; Huang Junhui, leading expert and group leader; Li Wenlong, Senior Economist of AMRO; Wu Lanxiang, Director of Public Relations; Gao Haihong, Director of International Finance Research Center of the Institute of World Economy and Politics of CASS; Lu Feng, Professor of National Development Research Institute of the Peking University; Tu Yonghong, Deputy Director of IMI and Professor of Finance at Renmin University; and other distinguished guests.